pawatsethaput/OpenBank/REST-API-V1.2.md

                         "name": ""
                     },
                     "metadata": {
-                        "more_info": "short text explaining who the other party of the transaction is", "URL": "a URL related to the other party e.g. the website of the company", "image_URL": "an image URL related to the other party e.g. company logo",
+                        "public_alias":"the public alias of the other account holder", "private_alias":"the private alias of the other account holder", "more_info": "short text explaining who the other party of the transaction is", "URL": "a URL related to the other party e.g. the website of the company", "image_URL": "an image URL related to the other party e.g. company logo",